bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 I mean, that's the bottom line of the entire reason DATUM exists.
 There just was nothing to build upon that would make it perfect.
 And that's what we were going for.

+## Building the DATUM Gateway From Scratch

+Jason Hughes: 00:27:37

 So started out with a DATUM pool server, MIT open source license.
 It's called the DATUM Gateway.
 It started as a pool server, because we have to, the first thing that we talked about that the DATUM system has to do is get connections from these existing miners so that they can do work with our new system.